express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~player programs: isolated runtimes vs code validation with macros~~

-- <s>the question is: if e.g. 8 players are in the game, how each peer should see their game map?
+- the question is: if e.g. 8 players are in the game, how each peer should see their game map?
 - so far the design is to run an iframe with scenario app(program) for each peer, so it will be 8 iframes
 - that's not a problem with tabs, on the contrary, it's the desired design, but it means each iframe will use 200mb+ of memory (because of generated data and all the app stuff), and same memory also inside the puppeteer
 - so practically, it's doable, and each browser and puppeteer's headless browser will share most memory, but it still would likely mean 1.5GB+ to open the game and scenario